glassyeyedfish/polyglot/README.md

 Congradulations!
 You guessed the correct number!
 ```

 If you choose a number that is too high, you get the following message.
+This is
+a valid guess to the counter increments.
 ```
 Guess number 3: 75
 Your guess is too high, try again!
 ```

 If you choose a number that is too low, you get the following message.
+This is
+a valid guess to the counter increments.
 ```
 Guess number 4: 25
 Your guess is too low, try again!
 ```

 If you choose a number that is not between 1 and 100, you get the following
 message.
+These guesses are invalid and don't increment the counter.
 ```
 Guess number 5: -10
 Please guess a number between 1 and 100.

-Guess number 6: 110
+Guess number 5: 110
 Please guess a number between 1 and 100.
 ```

 You can type in 'quit' to quit the game as follows:
 ```
-Guess number 7: quit
+Guess number 5: quit
 Bye!
 ```

 All other invalid inputs are met with the following message.
+These are obbiously
+not valid and thus don't increment the counter.
 ```
-Guess number 8: eight
+Guess number 5: eight
 This is not a valid input!
 ```